samliu21/chess-ai/README.md

 3. Install the necessary dependencies using `python -m pip install -r requirements.txt`.
 4. Call `cd gui` and `python main.py` to play!

+## Data
+I used the official Lichess <a href="https://database.lichess.org">database</a>, which came in a standard PGN format.
+The following was the data cleaning process:

+- Use `pgn-extract` to add FENs after each move
+- Use a python script to extract the FENs
+- Compare adjacent FENs to determine the played move in the current board position
+- Extract the square that was moved out of and the square that was moved into

+For more information, look at the `data_cleaning` folder.

+## Failed Attempt
+The initial approach was to use machine learning to create a board evaluation neural network.
+Combined with a minimax algorithm with alpha-beta pruning, the hope was that this algorithm would create a strong chess AI.
+There were two issues with this approach:

+1. The evaluation network didn't perform to my expectations.
+It could detect material imbalances but couldn't detect simple checkmates.

+2. Due to the large action space of chess, minimax is very slow, even when optimzied with alpha-beta pruning.

+Together, these factors prompted me to scrap this initial idea and try another.

 ## GUI
 The GUI was hand-made using the `pygame` and `python-chess` modules.